Friends with their arms around each other watching the sunset

 Oahu is one of the most popular American beach destinations – but besides the great tourism hospitality, there is a great sense of unity among the natives on the island.
 Many businesses even offer a “kama’aina” or resident discount.
 “Whether it’s through hyper-local restaurants or a museum exhibit showcasing Hawaiian history, Honolulu’s sense of community and identity is only becoming stronger with time,” writes Conde Nast Traveler.

 The Hawaiians also take great pride in their indigenous culture, showcasing history through local restaurants and museums.
 The city’s population is also extremely diverse, with residents hailing from all over the world.
 “Honolulu, Hawaii is back on the list!
 After making the Most Neighborly Cities list in 2020, Honolulu fell out of the top 25 in 2021.
 This year it’s back at #20, due in large part to the fact that it’s the ninth happiest city in the U.S..
-Honolulu is also home to plenty of nonprofits, and is one of the most inclusive cities in the country,” writes Neighbor.
+Honolulu is also home to plenty of nonprofits, and is one of the most inclusive cities in the country,” adds Neighbor.

 Honolulu, Hawaii tops the list of Friendliest Cities in the U.S.